viam-soleng/viam-ros2-integration/README.md

 ### Supported Conversions
-This integration supports the ability to convert any message to a viam compatible message, for certain messages we convert to meaningful components to allow for richer integrations.
+This integration supports the ability to convert any message to a viam compatible message, for certain messages we convert to meaningful components to allow for richer Viam integrations.

 1. Twist Messages to Viam Base Component: this supports sending move commands from viam and translating to ROS2 twist messages.